vondacho/web-conversation-easy/README.md

-This Java stuf provides an implementation of the web conversation pattern using an extended persistence context.
+This Java stuff provides an implementation of the web conversation pattern using an extended persistence context.

 Detail of the implementation
 - It uses Spring Transaction Management.